core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Rewriting the FETCH method ({{sec:queries}}) and the TTL rewriting ({{sec:resp-caching}}) as specified in this draft would be non-trivial.
-It is RECOMMENDED to use a DNS forwarder to map between DoC and DoH, as would be the case for mapping between any other DNS transport.
+It is RECOMMENDED to use a DNS forwarder to map between DoC and DoH, as would be the case for mapping between any other pair of DNS transports.

 Considerations for Unencrypted Use {#sec:unencrypted-coap}
 ==================================